 How to qualify for the US National Championship (for schools in the US)

 How to qualify for the National Championship (for schools outside the US)

-How to qualify for the World Championship (for schools outside the US)
+How to qualify for the International Championship (for schools outside the US)

 Confirmation of each school's qualifiers will be emailed to the coach for that school several weeks before the championship meet.
 It is not necessary to wait for this confirmation to register your students for the championship if you have verified that the students are eligible to compete according to the instructions linked above.
 Only students attending schools with a paid mathleague.org membership for the current school year may attend a State Championship in the US.